-Have as many familiar items in the new space as possible.
-After consulting with the home about which types of items are permissible to bring, take the time to sort through treasured items during this waiting time.
-Talk with the person and other family members when deciding what items to bring to the long-term care home, what items to store, and what items to give away.
+Have as many familiar items in the

+new room as possible.
+Take the time to sort through treasured items during this waiting time.
+Talk with the person with dementia and other family members when deciding what items to bring to the long-term care home, what items to store, and what items to give away.
 Familiar belongings may help the person feel more at ease and adjust to the new environment.
-Depending on what the home allows, consider bringing the person's own bedding, photographs, radio, music or a favourite pillow.
+Consider bringing the person's own bedding, photographs, radio, music or a favourite pillow.
 Some find comfort by holding body pillows or a familiar stuffed toy.
-These items can also help personalize the space.
-Sometimes it is helpful to give the staff a recording of your voice on an old device to play for the person.
+These items can also help personalize the room.
+Sometimes it is helpful to give the staff a recording of your voice to play for the person.

 Remember to bring essential items.
-If

-the home doesn't already provide, bring essential items such as medications, clothing (labelled), toiletries and personal items such as incontinence products, emergency phone numbers, medical coverage cards, equipment or aids (e.g. hearing aids) and batteries.
+Essential items may include medications, clothing (labeled), toiletries and personal items such as incontinence products, emergency phone numbers, medical coverage cards, MedicAlert® Safety Home® bracelet, equipment or aids (e.g. hearing aids), and batteries.

-Keep in mind that items can get lost in the home.
+Keep in mind that items can get lost in

+the home.
 Valuable items can get lost in the long-term care home so avoid bringing them (e.g. jewelry, medals, watches, etc.).